klen/graphite-beacon/README.md

 {
     "telegram": {
         "token": "telegram bot token",
-        "bot_ident": "token used to activate bot in a group" }
+        "bot_ident": "token you choose to activate bot in a group" "chatfile": "path to file where chat ids are saved, optional field" }
 }
 ```